shieldify-security/audits-portfolio/README.md

 # Public Portfolio

 Positioned as the first hybrid Web3 Security company, Shieldify shakes things up with a unique subscription-based auditing model that entitles the customer to unlimited audits within its duration, as well as top-notch service quality thanks to a disruptive 6-layered security approach.
-The company works with very well-established researchers in the space and have secured multiple millions in TVL across protocols, also can audit codebases written in Solidity, Vyper, Rust, Cairo, Move and Go.
+The company works with very well-established researchers in the space and have secured multiple millions in TVL across protocols, also can audit codebases written in Solidity, Rust, Go, Vyper, Move and Cairo.

 Learn more about us: [here](https://shieldify.org/)